Skip to content

 POST/collectionsCreate collection

-GET/collections/{name}Collection metadata
+GET/collections/{collection}Collection metadata

-DELETE/collections/{name}Delete collection
+DELETE/collections/{collection}Delete collection

-POST/collections/{name}/itemsUpsert document
+POST/collections/{collection}/itemsUpsert document

-DELETE/collections/{name}/items/{id}Delete document
+DELETE/collections/{collection}/items/{id}Delete document

-GET/collections/{name}/search?q=...Search documents
+GET/collections/{collection}/search?q=...Search documents

 POST/backup/exportExport database snapshot to a file in the dumps folder